 Winter Schools

-Winter Schools are occasional workshops which arise from initiatives by member institutions who want to draw on a particular local strength or academic focus that may be topical to the moment.
-Themes are interdisciplinary and can be wide ranging, as is evidenced by the first Europaeum Winter School, held at UPF Barcelona in February 2022, on the subject of Planetary Wellbeing, and the second, held at the Dutch Institute in Morocco (NIMAR) in March 2023 on The Magrib between Europe and Africa.
+Winter Schools arise from initiatives by member institutions who want to draw on a particular local strength or academic focus that may be topical to the moment.
+Themes are interdisciplinary and can be wide ranging.
+The first Europaeum Winter School, held at UPF Barcelona in February 2022, discussed on Planetary Wellbeing, and the second, held at the Dutch Institute in Morocco (NIMAR) in March 2023 on The Magrib between Europe and Africa.
+The third, held at Tartu in January-February 2024, was entitled “Survivance and Survival: Theory and Method.”

 Conferences